 Where Ibogaine Came From

-History of Ibogaine was originally discovered by a pygmy tribe in central Africa, and these tribal members passed on their knowledge of the Iboga tree to the Bwiti tribe of Gabon.
-French explorers who were attempting to map certain sections of Africa and to evangelize the natives learned of the properties of the Iboga tree from the Bwiti tribe and brought the plant back to Europe somewhere around the time of 1900.
+Ibogaine was originally discovered by a pygmy tribe in central Africa, and these tribal members passed on their knowledge of the Iboga tree to the Bwiti tribe of Gabon.
+French explorers who were attempting to map certain sections of Africa and to evangelize the natives learned of the properties of the Iboga tree from the Bwiti tribe and brought the plant back to Europe somewhere around 1900.

 There are a number of medicinal and ritual purposes which the Bwiti tribe members used from Iboga shrub.
 They claim to have learned about its medical use from the pygmies in West Central Africa who originally discovered it.
 After it was brought to Europe, France marketed Ibogaine under the name of Lambarene.
 Ibogaine was primarily used as a stimulant by French buyers, and that is a habit which has continued right up to the present day.